Akash-WP/LeadSharks/README.md

 2. **Follow-ups**: Use the dashboard to track pending follow-ups
 3. **Status Updates**: Update lead status as they progress through the pipeline
 4. **Reporting**: Generate reports to analyze performance
+5. **AI Chatbot**: Use natural language queries to explore data and generate insights

 ### Team Management
 1. **User Roles**: Assign appropriate roles to team members